 The Root User (Superuser)

-You can create many users on a Linux system, but there will always be this special user that has administrative access to all files and directories.
+You can create many users on a Linux system, but there will always be a special user that has administrative access to all files and directories.
 It’s called the root user or the superuser.

 On the Raspberry Pi OS, you are logged in as a user named “pi” by default.
 The account privileges of pi are usually enough to work with basic tasks.
 However, at times, you’ll need to change something that affects the whole computer.
 The best way to do this is to gain root user access through the su and sudo commands.